tpetricek/Research.TypeProviders/pldi-2016/edits.md

 Added clarification in the "Implementation" section with a forward reference in Section 2.

 > (...) could use soe extra reminders about the details of the F# libraries.
 > The behavior of Option.iter deserves a more complete explanation

 Added.

-There is no explanation for why null should be treated as an empty collection but not as, say, an empty record.
-A design choice was made here, and the rationale for it is not obvious and deserves explanation.
+> There is no explanation for why null should be treated as an empty
+> collection but not as, say, an empty record.
+A design choice was made here,
+> and the rationale for it is not obvious and deserves explanation.

+Added a brief explanation.

-(Other problems with Figure 2 include: (a) missing definitions for tagof(null) and tagof(\bottom); (b) inappropriate "arguments" to "any" in the definition of "tagof(any)"; (c) missing parentheses in "tagof \sigma_2" in rule (any); (d) inappropriate "chaining" of the \neq relation in one premise of rule (any).)
+> Other problems with Figure 2 include: (a) missing definitions for tagof(null)
+> and tagof(\bottom); (b) inappropriate "arguments" to "any" in the definition of
+> "tagof(any)"; (c) missing parentheses in "tagof \sigma_2" in rule (any); (d)
+> inappropriate "chaining" of the \neq relation in one premise of rule (any).)

-I must say that I do like your reuse of the floor and ceiling notation to indicate removal and introduction of "nullable".
-Very clever.
+Figure 2 has been reworked.

-On page 11, it speaks of giving the body of an XML record the special field name \bullet, at least for the purposes on the calculus, but there is no indication of how an F# programmer is to refer to that field from within code.
+> On page 11, it speaks of giving the body of an XML record the special field
+> name \bullet, at least for the purposes on the calculus, but there is no
+> indication of how an F# programmer is to refer to that field from within code.

+Addressed (as one of the top 3 issues)

 > page 1: last sentence in column1 says that the example will "get the current
 > weather" but in fact it gets only the temperature.
 Using this more accurate